kjk/u/README.md

 u
 =

-Random Go common utility functions
+Random Go common utility functions that I use in multiple projects.